The Holy Spirit is doing a new thing in this Rural Desert.

 December 2017 Journey Station Restaurant opened serving one meal each week.
 Now serving 5 meals per week, and sponsors a "mission of the month" and hands out many, many"grace" meals to those in need.
 Staffed by volunteers, the group serves"meals with a mission."
 Banquet room, catering, kitchen use available.
 804-561-2828

 2020 - Group purchases a modular unit to house the furniture for the Thrift Store, constantly outgrowing its bounds.
 The building is installed just to the west of the existing store and doubles the sales space.
 Purchasers pay in Amelia Thrift Store.
 Items are often posted for sale in Facebook MarketPlace by a volunteer. to be purchased at the store.
+Soon we outgrew that space and revisioned the modular unit as our Clothes Barn, no bursting at the seams with clothing and shoes for all ages.
+Out front is also a Blessing Box with non-perishable foods where community folks can give what they can and take what they need so that no one goes hungry.

 2021 - Present.
 Although rooms in the motel have only been used as storage rental spaces for the past few years, upgrades and changes are being made and plans drawn for the motel to be the future home of the "Journey Village", a transitional living community, giving people a roof over their heads while they find their way in life.
+Volunteers with construction skills and/or willing spirits are welcomed to come and help make this plan a reality.
+Several churches and individuals have stepped up to help their fellow man.
+Each week we are closer to the goal.

 Journey Community Center, Inc.